 I did a short Saturday walking tour of the most important buildings with Roaring Romania and it was the best way to get my bearings on and map out where I would be taking my Instagram photos later.
-They also organize longer tours to Transylvania Romania, Brasov and the Danube Delta and these are on the top of my list for next time!
+They also organize longer tours to Transylvania and other cities in Romania, Brasov and the Danube Delta and these are on the top of my list for next time!

 Bucharest has a pretty swell up-and-coming vegan scene which you can read all about in my vegan food guide.
 It’s also designy cafe and hip restaurant galore right now.
 Just.
 Too cool, Bucharest.
 Too.
 Cool.
 For the lowdown on where all the cool cats hang, check out this list of 73 (!) places to hang out and people-watch.